IsabellaOHara/IMS-22JulyEnable3/README.md

 ## Getting Started

-1. Clone (or fork) this repo from https://github/IsabellaOHara/IMS-22JulyEnable3
-2. To run the JAR file you will need a Java Runtime Environment.
-If you have this double clicking on the JAR file will allow you to run this application from your command line or terminal.

 Example user story path:
 As an employee, I want to add an item into the system, so that I can put new items in the inventory.
 1. Start the application